Sensor Placement for Optimal Kalman Filtering: Fundamental Limits, Submodularity, and Algorithms: Examples and Discussion

 In particular, we run Algorithm \ref{alg:minimal-leaders} for $k \leftarrow 100$, $\mathbb{C}({x}_0)$, $\mathbb{C}(v_{k'})\leftarrow I$, for all $k' \in [0,k]$, and $R$ that ranged from $\log$ $\det (\Sigma_{z_{99}},[81])\cong -62$ to $\log\det(\Sigma_{z_{99}},\emptyset)=0$ with step size ten ---since in \eqref{eq:C02_sys} the process noise is zero, $z_{99}=x_0$.
 The corresponding number of sensors that Algorithm \ref{alg:minimal-leaders} achieved with respect to $R$ is shown in the left plot of Fig.~\ref{fig:Alg1and2together}: as $R$ increases the number of sensors decreases, as one would expect when the estimation error bound of \ref{pr:min_set} is relaxed.

 For the same values for $k$, $\mathbb{C}({x}_0)$ and $\mathbb{C}(v_{k'})$, for all $k' \in [0,k]$, we also run Algorithm \ref{alg:min} for $r$ that ranged from $0$ to $81$ with step size ten.
-The corresponding achieved values for Problem \ref{pr:min} with respect to $r$ are found in the right plot of Fig.~\ref{fig:Alg1and2together}: as the number of available sensors $r$ increases the minimum achieved value also decreases, as expected by the monotonicity and supermodularity of $\log\det(\Sigma_{z_{99}},\cdot)$.
-At the same plot, we compared these values with the achieved minimums over a random sample of $80,000$ sensor sets for the various $r$ ($10,000$ distinct sets for each $r$, where $r$ ranged from $0$ to $81$ with step size ten): the achieved minimum random values were larger or at most equal to those of Algorithm \ref{alg:min}.
-Therefore, we observe effective performance from Algorithm \ref{alg:min}.
+The corresponding achieved values for Problem \ref{pr:min} with respect to $r$ are found in the right plot of Fig.~\ref{fig:Alg1and2together}: as the number of available sensors $r$ increases the minimum achieved value also decreases, as expected by the monotonicity and supermodularity of $\log\det(\Sigma_{z_{99}},\cdot)$ ---since in \eqref{eq:C02_sys} the process noise is zero, $z_{99}=x_0$.
+At the same plot, we compare these values with the minimums achieved over a random sample of $80,000$ sensor sets for the various $r$ ---$10,000$ distinct sets for each $r$, where $r$ ranged from $0$ to $81$ with step size ten.
+Evidently, the achieved minimum random values coincide with those of Algorithm \ref{alg:min}.

-Now, to compare the outputs of Algorithms \ref{alg:minimal-leaders} and \ref{alg:min}, for error bounds $R$ larger than $-20$ Algorithm \ref{alg:minimal-leaders} returns a sensor set that solves \ref{pr:min_set}, yet does not minimize the $\log\det(\Sigma_{z_{99}},\cdot)$; notwithstanding, the difference in the achieved value with respect to the output of Algorithm \ref{alg:min} is small.
-Moreover, for $R$ less than $-20$, Algorithm \ref{alg:minimal-leaders} returns a sensor set that not only satisfies this bound; it also minimizes $\log\det(\Sigma_{z_{99}},\cdot)$.
-Overall, both Algorithms \ref{alg:minimal-leaders} and \ref{alg:min} outperform the theoretical guarantees of Theorems \ref{th:minimal} and \ref{th:min}, respectively.
+In addition, to compare the outputs of Algorithms \ref{alg:minimal-leaders} and \ref{alg:min}, for error bounds $R$ larger than minus twenty, Algorithm \ref{alg:minimal-leaders} returns a sensor set that solves \ref{pr:min_set}, yet does not minimize the $\log\det(\Sigma_{z_{99}},\cdot)$; notwithstanding, the difference in the achieved value with respect to the corresponding output of Algorithm \ref{alg:min} is small.
+Moreover, for error bounds $R$ less than minus twenty, Algorithm \ref{alg:minimal-leaders} returns a sensor set that not only satisfies the bound $R$; it also minimizes $\log\det(\Sigma_{z_{99}},\cdot)$.
+Overall, with respect also to our comments in the preceding paragraph, both Algorithms \ref{alg:minimal-leaders} and \ref{alg:min} outperform the theoretical guarantees of Theorems \ref{th:minimal} and \ref{th:min}, respectively.